Senior 19 min · March 05, 2026

 Production Insight

-A real bug in a trading system: the array was sorted once at startup, but after live updates the order broke — binary search started missing trades.
+A real bug in a trading system: the array was sorted once at startup, but after live updates (new trades inserted), the order broke — binary search started missing existing trades and returning -1 for valid symbols.

-The system had no validation because developers assumed the array stayed sorted.
+The system had no validation because developers assumed the array stayed sorted after initialisation.

-Rule: always assert sortedness in development, or re-sort before each search if data mutates.
+Rule: always assert sortedness in development builds, or re-sort before each search if data mutates between searches.

 Key Takeaway